-Reflecting the geography of its surroundings - the sky, the harbor and the city of Reykjavik - Harpa Concert Hall and Conference Center opened in May 2011 and is home to the Iceland Symphony Orchestra and the Icelandic Opera.
-Built in collaboration with renowned visual artist Olafur Eliasson, Harpa has a glass facade made up of cubes that change color with the light of day.
+Reflecting the geography of its surroundings – the sky, the harbor and the city of Reykjavik – Harpa Concert Hall and Conference Center opened in May 2011 and is home to the Iceland Symphony Orchestra and the Icelandic Opera.
+Built in collaboration with renowned visual artist Olafur Eliasson, Harpa has a glass facade made up of geometric shapes that change color with the light of day.

 Construction started in 2007 but was halted with the start of the 2008 Icelandic financial crisis.
 The completion of the structure was uncertain until the government decided in 2008 to fully fund the rest of the construction costs for the half-built concert hall.